NHL Stadium Series

 The Stadium Series is one of the series of regular season outdoor games played in the National Hockey League (NHL).
-This event is distinct from the NHL's other two series of outdoor games, the NHL Winter Classic and NHL Heritage Classic outdoor games, played on New Year's Day and in Canada, respectively.
-Games in the Stadium Series have been held in either late January, February, or early March in a football or baseball stadium in the United States.
-The first Stadium Series was held in 2014 and consisted of seven teams participating in four games held in three venues.
-In 2015, only one game in the Stadium Series was held, while in 2016, two games were held.
-Since 2017, only one game has been scheduled per year.
+This event is distinct from the NHL's other two series of outdoor games, the NHL Winter Classic, played in a different NHL city every year, and the NHL Heritage Classic (played occasionally at different Canadian stadiums).
+Games in the Stadium Series are usually played in February or early March, and are typically played in either NFL or college football stadiums in the United States when both leagues are in their offseason.
+In the past, MLB ballparks in the United States were also used, though it has been mainly utilized for the Winter Classic.
+The first Stadium Series was held in 2014 and consisted of seven teams participating in four games held in three venues; this was also the only Stadium Series to have taken place in January.
+Since 2015, only one Stadium Series game has been played each season, except in 2016 and in 2024, when two games were held.